gmihaila/unt_hpc/ssh/README.md

 and check to make sure that only the key(s) you wanted were added.
 ```

-Congratiulations!
-Now everytime you need to login to Talon you just need to type **ssh t3** and your good to go!
+Congratulations!
+Now every time you need to login to Talon you just need to type **ssh t3** and your good to go!

 ## When you want to copy files using SCP:
-Now since you setup your ssh shourtcut to be t3 and the password saved, when you use SCP it will be a lot easier!
+Now since you setup your ssh shortcut to be t3 and the password saved, when you use SCP it will be a lot easier!
 Just type

 ```
 scp path/to/file/my_file t3:.
 ```
 It will automatically login and enter the password for you!